-Thistlewood, a Republican, was the representative for Illinois's 25th congressional district from 1907 to 1913.
+Thistlewood was the representative for Illinois’s 25th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Jan 1908 to Mar 1913, Thistlewood missed 208 of 766 roll call votes, which is 27.2%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.

 |Dec 1907-May 1908||263||41||15.6%||26th|

 |Dec 1911-Mar 1912||58||16||27.6%||47th|

 |Dec 1912-Mar 1913||67||31||46.3%||72nd|